Kimberlee97/tp/docs/UserGuide.md

 * `help add` opens the "Adding a person" section.
 * `help edit` opens the "Editing a person" section.
 * `help offline` opens the offline Help Window.
-* You can also open help using the Help menu or by pressing F1.

 ### Adding a person: `add`